 |Xstore Office and Point of Service 18.0||December 2018||December 2023|

 |Xstore Office and Point of Service 19.0||December 2019||December 2024|

-SkillNet is an Oracle Retail Solutions and integration partner.
-We have also supported clients in their on-prem to cloud journeys.
-Apart from Xstore expertise, Skillnet also supports other Oracle Retail Products such as Omnichannel, Merchandising, Planning & Optimization, Supply Chain, Brand Compliance, Insights & Science.
+SkillNet is an Oracle Retail Solutions and Integration partner.
+We also support Retailers in their on-prem to cloud journeys.
+Apart from Oracle Xstore expertise, SkillNet also supports other Oracle Retail Products such as Omnichannel, Merchandising, Planning & Optimization, Supply Chain, Brand Compliance, Insights & Science.

 Based on our Oracle Xstore POS expertise, SkillNet has developed a set of IP-based tools we call the Modern Commerce Engine.
 These tools help retailers accelerate their digital transformation programs and optimize their Oracle Xstore POS solutions